orta/notes/apps/migrating-from-spotify.md

 I like music streaming, but the core thing is that I mostly listen to the same stuff and (with the exception of music so far) prefer to own something over rent.

 - Bandcamp.
 I'm largely uninterested in the social aspects of bandcamp.
 [My band uses it](https://kieronononon.bandcamp.com).
+The [artist share pitch](https://bandcamp.com/about) is great and it feels like they're trying to do some good stuff.

 - Torrents.
-I mean, I don't think I'd feel too guilty grabbing some of the albums I've bought on vinyl before, or ordered merch from but it's not a long-term sustainable model.
+I mean, I don't think I'd feel too guilty grabbing some of the albums I've bought on vinyl before, or ordered merch - and I'd probably be OK with stretching that to artists I've played on repeat for 5+ years.
+Howver, it's not a long-term sustainable model because the bands I enjoy tend to not be too mainstream.

 ### General Plans

 I think I'll try SoundCloud Go+ for the trial (ergh, got to give a card ahead of time though) to have a sense if that work.
-If not then I think I'm going back to downloading files and abandoning my wife + others to either Spotify ads or drag them to soundcloud.
+If not then I think I'm going back to grabbing albums on bandcamp, downloading files and abandoning my wife + others to either Spotify ads or drag them to soundcloud.